My Cookie Journey

 Instructions

-• Take the crushed pineapple from the can and strain out the juice.
+• Take the crushed pineapple from the can and strain out the juice, saving it if you want to add some pineapple flavor to the glaze later.
 You want the crushed pineapple to be as dry as possible.
-After straining out the juice, I lay the pineapple on a paper towel to absorb as much juice as I can.
+After draining, I spread the pineapple onto paper towels to absorb even more moisture before adding it to the cookie dough.

 LEMON GLAZE